Talking to Students About Tyre Nichols and Police Violence: Ideas From 3 Experts

 A majority of the police violence against Black people, at least since 2015, has been at the hands of white police officers, according to an NPR investigation.
 But in Nichols’ case, the five officers that beat him were Black, while the officer that stopped his car and pulled him out of it was white, but he wasn’t involved in the beating.
 He was eventually fired by the Memphis police department in relation to the Nichols killing.

-“The fact that the police [officers] were Black begs a question of what are the structures that create these kinds of incidents that are not about the individual skin color of the police officers, but about the culture of policing,” said Steve Becton, Chief Officer of Equity, Inclusion & Belonging at Facing History and Ourselves, a nonprofit organization that “uses lessons of history to challenge teachers and their students to stand up to bigotry and hate,” according to its website.
+“The fact that the police [officers] were Black begs a question of what are the structures that create these kinds of incidents that are not about the individual skin color of the police officers, but about the culture of policing,” Becton, from Facing History and Ourselves, said.

 “That can be an amazing conversation in the class,” Becton said.